amyjko/foundations-of-information/chapters/peril.md

 |Menu.jpg|A photograph of a person looking at a complex menu at a cafe|Choice overload can complicate decisions.|Will Esayenko|

 Information can also *overload*<scheibehenne10>.
-In a context where there are two many options--too many search results, too many products, too many tweets, too many emails--it is possible for too much information to lead to people being less happy with their choices or making no choice at all.
+In a context where there are too many options--too many search results, too many products, too many tweets, too many emails--it is possible for too much information to lead to people being less happy with their choices or making no choice at all.
 These effects are not consistent--sometimes information overload occurs and strongly influences decision outcomes, and other times it actually helps.
-This research suggests that the whether information about choices is good depends on what the information is and what the decision is.
+This research suggests that whether information about choices is good depends on what the information is and what the decision is.

 |Gaming.jpg|A photograph of people gaming in front of PCs in the dark|Gaming can be both fun and addictive.|Fredrick Tendong|